dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 #### Using the `partition_by_group_by_string` config parameter

-`partition_by_group_by_string` parameter(optional):- It accepts the string, in which user should specify the each group case as string.
+`partition_by_group_by_string` parameter(optional) accepts  a string, in which user should specify  each group cases as a single string.

  This is derived from the `partition_by_string` value.

  `partition_by_group_by_string` parameter is used to merge partitions into separate partition groups.

  :::info Note: